Multi-View Hypercomplex Learning for Breast Cancer Screening: Introduction

-We evaluate the effectiveness of our approach on two publicly available benchmark datasets of mammography images, namely CBIS-DDSM \cite{Lee2017CBISdataset} and INbreast \cite{MOREIRA2012236}.
-We conduct a meticulous experimental evaluation that demonstrates how our proposed models, owing to the aforementioned abilities, possess the means for properly leveraging information contained in multiple mammographic views and thus far exceed the performance of both real-valued baselines and state-of-the-art methods.
-Finally, we further validate the proposed method on two additional benchmark datasets, i.e., Chexpert \cite{Chexpert2019Irvin} for chest X-rays and BraTS19 \cite{Brats2015Menze, brats2017bakas} for brain MRI, to prove the generalizability of the proposed approach in different applications and medical exams, going beyond mammograms and classification.
+We evaluate the effectiveness of our approach on two widely adopted benchmark datasets of mammography images, namely CBIS-DDSM \cite{Lee2017CBISdataset} andINbreast \cite{MOREIRA2012236}.
+Through extensive experiments, we demonstrate that our models surpass real-valued baselines and state-of-the-art methods.
+Finally, we further validate the proposed method on two different medical problems and radiographic techniques, i.e., CheXpert \cite{Chexpert2019Irvin} for chest X-rays and BraTS19 \cite{Brats2015Menze, brats2017bakas} for brain MRI, to prove the generalizability of the proposed approach.